Bridging the Linguistic Divide: A Survey on Leveraging Large Language Models for Machine Translation: Structure of the Survey

 This study offers a comprehensive analysis of how LLMs are being used for MT.
 It highlights the emerging challenges and opportunities, providing a foundation for future research in this rapidly evolving domain.
 To ensure methodological consistency, the study refrains from direct cross-paper comparisons, as existing works vary significantly in terms of datasets, language pairs, and evaluation metrics.

-For clarity and focus, the analysis is restricted to text-to-text, sentence-level translation, excluding document-level\cite{10.1145/3441691,wang-etal-2023-document-level}, dialogue-based, and multimodal approaches \cite{shen2024surveymultimodalmachinetranslation} (e.g., image or video-assisted translation, sign language translation \cite{NUNEZMARCOS2023118993}).
-While certain studies employ hybrid techniques—such as reinforcement learning (RL) combined with quantized low-rank adaptation (QLoRA)—they are categorized under the primary methodology most representative of their core contribution.
+For clarity and focus, the analysis is restricted to text-to-text, sentence-level translation, while including only a short discussion on document-level\cite{10.1145/3441691,wang-etal-2023-document-level} while specialized domains such as dialogue-based, and multimodal approaches \cite{shen2024surveymultimodalmachinetranslation}, sign language translation \cite{NUNEZMARCOS2023118993}) has been excluded.

-Given the vast and diverse landscape of MT research, this work specifically concentrates on sentence-level translation, aiming to provide a precise and coherent overview of the latest advancements driven by LLMs.